SeanCGriffin/bc-trends/README.md

 ## Provisioning New Dashboards
 Exact procedure for this TBD but in a nutshell, copy the JSON for the dashboard to a file in `$REPODIR/grafana/dashboards`.
+You will need to change the `uid` field in any exported dashboard to `null` to allow Grafana to import it properly on refresh.
-Note: The file structure here will be copied within Grafana, so you we can separate different dashboards by type.
+Note: The file structure here will be copied within Grafana, so you we can separate different dashboards by type, but this only works for **top level folders**
+(i.e. nested folders do not nest).